blurplejs/docs/docs/extensions/example.md

 ## index.js
 <<< @/docs/example/index.js
-Now, whenever someone writes `!compliment` in any channel that your bot has access to, your bot will respond to that user with a random compliment pulled from a list of compliments.
+Now, whenever someone writes `!compliment` in any channel that your bot has access to, your bot will respond to that user with a random compliment pulled from an external list of compliments.

 ::: warning
 Although you currently have to hard-code your command prefix, this won't always be the case.
 We intend to allow for prefix defaults, customizations per bot and perhaps even per-server/bot customizations.